aggiebrickyard/aggiebrickyard.github.io/_site/README.md

  - Try export optimized PDFs, a relatively high quality version but at a much smaller size (~10 MB instead of ~100 MB).
 For most viewing on a computer, the difference in quality isn't worth the large load times.

+To View site locally use: `bundle exec jekyll serve`

 #### **For Posts**

 Use **`layout: post`** in `yaml`.